Incidental catch

-In fishing, incidental catch is that part of the catch which was not originally targeted, but was caught and retained anyway.
-It can be contrasted with discards, which is that part of the catch which was not originally targeted, but was caught and returned to the sea, and bycatch, which is for all the species caught apart from the targeted species.
+In fishing, incidental catch refers to the portion of the catch that was unintentionally caught but retained.
+It can be distinguished from discards, which are the unintended catch that is caught and then returned to the sea, and bycatch, which includes all non-targeted species caught alongside the targeted species.

 The operational definitions used by the FAO for incidental catch and other related catches are as follows: